MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSchedule.md

 ### Example 1: Create a schedule token
 ```
-PS XYZ:\> New-CMSchedule -DayOfMonth 0 -DateTime "20120105185728.303000+000"
+PS XYZ:\> New-CMSchedule -DayOfMonth 0
 ```

-This command creates a schedule token that specifies that the event occurs on the last day of the month at the specified date and time.
+This command creates a schedule token that specifies that the event occurs at midnight on the last day of the month.

 ## PARAMETERS